To have or not to have a roommate, that is the question! Here’s a list of pros and cons to consider when making your decision.

 - Roommates will need to label items in the fridge to prevent eating each other’s food.

 - A chore chart might need to be established since many roommates don’t clean up after themselves (i.e dishes, taking out the trash, etc.).

 - You might have to deal with the possibility of a roommate that doesn’t pay bills on time.
 This can cause inconveniences to you, such as having your electricity or cable shut off.

 - Personal space can be reduced or altered in common spaces.

 - Damages to your personal belongings or property caused by a roommate or their pet.

 Choosing to room with someone is a huge decision.
 It is important to understand your own priorities and how this will affect your experience as well.
-If you decide to room with someone or are currently looking for a roommate, in addition to choosing an UF off campus apartment, be sure to go through the process of evaluating whether or not you’re both roommate compatible!
+If you decide to room with someone or are currently looking for a roommate, be sure to go through the process of evaluating whether or not you’re both roommate compatible!
 For more related articles, browse the Looking for Roommate Tips on ForRent.com.